 Cash bonuses etc

-9. Cash bonuses to reward individuals and groups may be offered subject to the necessary criteria attached to reward schemes being met.
-Funds may also be allocated to: the improvement in the working environment; job-related items required for official duties; and token gifts or one-off awards.
+9. If considering the use of cash bonuses to reward individuals and groups, reference must be made to Minister’s Public Sector Pay Policy.
+Any such scheme which complies with the terms of pay policy may be offered subject to the necessary criteria attached to reward schemes being met.
 In all such cases the scale of the expenditure must be reasonable for an employer to incur.

 Amenities and recreational facilities